dfilatov/vidom/README.md

 # vidom

 Vidom is an experimental project that implements a virtual dom differ.
 It enables you to get a minimal set of operations (patch) needed to update real DOM tree.
-It based on ideas from React (http://facebook.github.io/react/docs/reconciliation.html).
+It's based on ideas from React (http://facebook.github.io/react/docs/reconciliation.html).

 ## API